1877 Liechtenstein general election: April election

+Markus Kessler and Ferdinand Walser declined their elections.

-In the first ballot, eight out of twelve seats of the Landtag were already filled with all of the elected members being from the Oberland region.
-Electors from Unterland did not participate in the second ballot which resulted to the election being suspended due to a lack of quorum.
+In the first ballot, eight of the twelve elected seats were filled out with candidates from the Oberland, and none from the Unterland.
+As the Unterland felt disadvantaged having 60 electors compared to Oberland's 100, the Unterland electors did not participate in the second round of voting and thus the election was suspended due to a lack of quorum as at least two-thirds of electors had to be present.

 October election

 The election of the Landtag continued on 18 October after negotiations between the representatives of Oberland and Unterland.
 Of the 160 electors, 148 participated in the voting.
-The electors voted for the remaining six Landtag members in the first ballot.
-Five substitute members were also elected in the first and third ballots.
+The remaining six Landtag members and their five deputies were elected in three ballots, with three other members being appointed by Johann II on 10 November.